blueprintafrica/blueprintafrica.github.io/index.md

 Every year hundreds of millions of dollars are lost to online fraud and the problem is growing year on year.
 This represents a significant drag on business and economic development.

+In 2020, the Cybersecurity Exposure Index ranked Africa as the continent with the highest exposure to cybercrime globally.
+Several countries in the region still lack dedicated cybercrime legislation.

-There are effective countermeasures you can take to minimise the impact of online crime.
+There are **effective countermeasures** you can take to minimise the impact of online crime.
 We can get a volunteer to teach you security skills in a free informal meeting to show you how to protect yourself.

 <!--- Comments are Fun [logo](https://blueprintafrica.github.io/assets/blueprint.png) --->